Kathan03/SunLab_Access_Management/README.md

 This schema allows for efficient querying and indexing, enabling operations such as filtering by student ID or retrieving access logs within specific time frames.
 The structure supports scalability and real-time updates, making it ideal for tracking student engagement in various contexts.

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.